 This page contains published papers relating to paediatric oncology in low and middle income countries.
+Click here for published papers that have authors from the SIOP PODC Nutrition Group.

 - Pediatric Oncology Clinical Trials and Collaborative Research in Africa: Current Landscape and Future Perspectives